Contact us

 • compassion focused therapy

-It may also be possible to involve a peer support worker and/or midwife in your treatment plan if relevant and appropriate.
+It may also be possible to involve our specialist midwife in your treatment plan if relevant and appropriate.

 Referrals

-You are welcome to self-refer online or speak to your GP and/or other health professionals who can submit a referral for you.
+You may self-refer online or speak to your GP and/or other health professional who can submit a referral for you.

 We will do our best to respond to your referral within 4 weeks.